-Using a plugin that allows you to personalize the WooCommerce product template without coding is the more accessible, faster, and less expensive option.
-Together we will look at a few plugins to create a completely bespoke WooCommerce product template.
+Using a plugin to personalize the WooCommerce product template without coding is the more accessible, faster, and less expensive option.
+Therefore, we will look at a few plugins to create a completely bespoke WooCommerce product template.

 WooCommerce Product Template Plugins

-You can always go around using a plugin that will add a bit more flair to your product templates.
-After you’ve set up your WooCommerce products and product variables, you can use any plugin you want.
+You can always use a plugin that will add a bit more flair to your product templates.
+After setting up your WooCommerce products and product variables, you can use any plugin you want.
 Here is our recommended plugin:

 Toolset is a versatile and robust plugin package that enables you to create complex websites without coding.
 In addition, its capabilities and alternatives for creating custom WooCommerce stores go above and beyond.

-Not only may Toolset product templates include all of the standard WooCommerce data (such as product price, rating, and description), but they can also include custom fields and taxonomies that are specific to your store.
-You can show related items, upsells, cross-sells, and other related posts and customize the styling to match your brand.
+Toolset product templates may include all standard WooCommerce data (such as product price, rating, and description).
+Still, they can also have custom fields and taxonomies specific to your store.
+For example, you can show related items, upsells, cross-sells, and other related posts and customize the styling to match your brand.